robperkel/evilia-boat-servo/Registers.md

 3. See "OUTPUT Register Mapping" for bitmapping of this byte.
 4. Certain registers are kept at different offsets to reduce the chance of accidently modifying these values.
 5. PWM frequency is shared between paired outputs.
+6. `Firmware Unlock 1` and `Firmware Unlock 2` are only accessible from a sequential write on `Firmware Update`.
+Other access attempts will be rejected.

+**Note: Firmware update and version ID are currently not implemented.**

 ### STATUS Register Mapping